allegroai/clearml-docs/docs/guides/frameworks/pytorch/pytorch_matplotlib.md

 example demonstrates the integration of **ClearML** into code that uses PyTorch and Matplotlib.

 The example does the following:
+* Creates an experiment named `pytorch with matplotlib example`, in the `examples` project.
-1. The script calls Matplotlib methods to show images, each with a different title.
+* The script calls Matplotlib methods to show images, each with a different title.
-1. **ClearML** automatically logs the images as debug samples.
+* ClearML automatically logs the images as debug samples.

-1. When the script runs, it creates an experiment named `pytorch with matplotlib example`, which is associated with the `examples` project.
+## Debug Samples

 The images shown in the example script's `imshow` function appear according to metric in **RESULTS** **>** **DEBUG SAMPLES**.